pippotek/Fine-Grained-Visual-Classification/README.md

 <p align="center">

 - **FGVCAircraft:** A comprehensive collection of 100 classes of different aircraft, hierachically organized by variant, family and manufacturer.
-Each class has 100 images, for a total of 10k images, split equally among training, validation and test
+Each class has 100 images, for a total of 10k images, split equally among training, validation and test.

 <p align="center">
   <img src="images/aircrafts.png" width="448"/>